It’s time to leave the city and delve into the wonders of the Yorkshire countryside, with these amazing country pubs around Leeds and beyond.

-The Red Lion in Bramham sets a high bar for country pubs in Leeds.
-Grab a pint of local ale, tuck into some hearty grub and enjoy a traditional pub that has got bags of old-school character.
-Situated on The Square at the heart of Bramham, it’s a proper local, with an amazing riverside beer garden and that all-important countryside feel – they just don’t make them like this anymore.
+The Red Lion in Bramham sets a high standard for country pubs in Leeds.
+You can grab a pint of local ale, tuck into some hearty grub and enjoy a traditional pub that has got bags of old-school character.
+Situated on The Square at the heart of Bramham, it’s a proper local pub that has an amazing riverside beer garden and that all-important countryside feel – they just don’t make them like this anymore.

 The Red Lion, The Square, Bramham, Leeds, West Yorkshire, LS23 6QU.

 It’s an hour out of the city but The Sportsman’s Arms is one of the finest country pubs near Leeds.
 At the heart of Nidderdale in Pateley Bridge, it’s a pub with lots of character and you might just struggle not to fall head over heels for it.
 The bar is decorated with loads of retro trinkets and serves up a range of real ales, wines and spirits.
 The restaurant menu will have you stocking up on a range of game, which is a speciality here, before you head out to explore one of the most picturesque parts of Yorkshire.

 The Sportsman’s Arms, Wath-In-Nidderdale, Pateley Bridge, Near Harrogate, North Yorkshire, HG3 5PP.

 The Fountaine Inn, Linton